ForritunarkeppniFramhaldsskolanna/epsilon/README.md

 Installing
 ----------

-Start by setting up postgresql on your server.
+Start by setting up PostgreSQL on your server.

 There are a number of prerequisites that need to be installed, such as programming languages and [jailkit](http://olivier.sessink.nl/jailkit/).
 Two